Kraken beat Avs 2-1, eliminate defending Stanley Cup champs - KTVZ

 AROUND THE ICE

-Kraken forward Tye Kartye turned 22 on Sunday. … Forward Yanni Gourde had two assists. … Colorado finished 2 for 18 on the power play in the series.
+Kraken forward Tye Kartye turned 22 on Sunday. … Colorado finished 2 for 18 on the power play in the series.

 AP NHL: https://apnews.com/hub/stanley-cup and https://twitter.com/AP_Sports